-- 1. In the month immediately following the child's second birthday, the child's name, date of birth and parent contact information (including parents' names, addresses, and telephone numbers) will be sent by the local BCW program to the Special Educator Director in the school system where the child resides unless the parent has Opted Out.
-If the child initially enters BCW after 24 months of age, this information will be transmitted in the month immediately following the development of his or her initial IFSP.
-Local BCW programs will document in BIBS the date of each child's notification for Indicator 8b APR data collection purposes. - 2.
-Prior written notice and consent must be obtained before personally identifiable information other than notification information about the child can be sent to the LEA, including the child's eligibility criteria for Part C/areas of concern and other personally identifiable information (e.g., diagnosis, evaluation or assessment reports, IFSPs, etc.).
+- 1. In the month immediately following the child reaching 27 months of age, the child's name, date of birth and parent contact information (including parents' names, addresses, and telephone numbers) will be sent by the local BCW program to the Special Education Director in the school system where the child resides unless the parent has Opted Out.
+If the child initially enters BCW after 27 months of age, this information will be transmitted in the month immediately following the development of his or her initial IFSP.
+Local BCW programs will document in BIBS the date of each child's notification for Indicator 8b APR data collection purposes. - Prior written notice and consent must be obtained before personally identifiable information other than notification information about the child can be sent to the LEA, including the child's eligibility criteria for Part C/areas of concern and other personally identifiable information (e.g., diagnosis, evaluation or assessment reports, IFSPs, etc.).

-D. Information Babies Can't Wait is required to share with the LEA1.
-Child's name,
+D. Information Babies Can't Wait is required to share with the LEA

+- 1. Child's name,

-- 2. Birth date, and - 3.
-Parent(s) contact information including the parents' names, addresses, and telephone numbers.
+- 2. Birth date, and

+- 3. Parent(s) contact information including the parents' names, addresses, and telephone numbers.
 (See grid below for timeline requirements.)

-Option # Option Guidance Actions 1 Directory information that includes child's name, birth date, and parent(s) contact information (including the parents' names, addresses, and telephone numbers) is provided to LEA.
+Option # Option Guidance Actions 1 Directory information that includes child's name, birth date, gender, and parent(s) contact information (including the parents' names, addresses, and telephone numbers) is provided to LEA.
 Parent signs form "Babies Can't Wait Notice of Intent to Transmit Notification Information to Local School System" indicating requirements for notification to the LEA have been explained to them.
 Service Coordinator obtains parent signature in appropriate section of form that it has been explained.
-BCW program sends BIBS report of directory information to the appropriate LEA the month after child turns 2 or if already two when enters program, the month after the initial IFSP is completed.
+BCW program sends BIBS report of directory information to the appropriate LEA the month after child turns 27 months or if already 27 months when enters program, the month after the initial IFSP is completed.
 Information includes child's name, birth date, and parent(s) contact information (including the parents' names, addresses, and telephone numbers).
 The local BCW program shall keep a record of the notification.
 2 No directory information is sent to LEA.
-A parent must sign the "opt out" section of the form "Babies Can't Wait Notice of Intent to Transmit Notification Information to Local School System" and return form to the local Babies Can't Wait office within 5 calendar days.
+A parent must sign the "opt out" section of the form "Babies Can't Wait Notice of Intent to Transmit Notification Information to Local School System" and return form to the local Babies Can't Wait office within 7 calendar days.
 Service Coordinator obtains parents signature on "opt-out" statement and provides parent with DOE Part B services information.
-3 If prior written parental consent is obtained, the child's eligibility criteria for BCW, areas of concern and other personally identifiable information is sent Written parental consent must be obtained to share child's eligibility criteria, or other diagnostic information for BCW, areas of concern and other personally identifiable information with the LEA.
-Service Coordinator provides the appropriate LEA with the information for which written parental consent has been obtained.
+Completes Opt-Out section on BIBS Child Detail page.
+3 If prior signed parental consent is obtained, the child's eligibility criteria for BCW, areas of concern and other personally identifiable information is sent to the LEA.
+Signed parental consent must be obtained to share child's eligibility criteria, or other diagnostic information for BCW, areas of concern and other personally identifiable information with the LEA.
+Service Coordinator (or BCW office) provides the appropriate LEA with the information for which written parental consent has been obtained.